What do I wish I had known when I started surfing?

 How to stay in shape for your next surf session

 It's hard to train for surfing when there are no waves.
-Swimming and skateboarding are good complementary activities to practise paddling and balance out of the water.
+Swimming and skateboarding are good complementary activities to practice paddling and balance out of the water.
 Yoga is also good for balance and being a relaxed surfer.

 Avoid cancer